 Don’t worry about signing up etc., just click on Block Explorer up in the top right.

 From here you can paste your TX ID straight into the site, click search and follow it along.
 You can also follow Litecoin, Dogecoin and Dash on this platform.
 Just change the dropdown box (blue on the left) for what you’re searching for.

 Ethereum/ERC20 Tokens Explorer

-This one’s extremely simple.
+This one’s straightforward.
 Enter any Ethereum or ERC20 TX ID right in that box and click ‘Ethplore’ (yeah, I know).

-Again, this one is really simple.
-Simply paste in the TX ID and hit search.
+Again, this one is straightforward.
+Paste in the TX ID and hit search.

-If this order was still underway, rather than 6+ (which is considered complete), you may see 1/6, 2/6 and so on.
+If this order was still underway, rather than 6+ (which is considered complete), you might see 1/6, 2/6 and so on.

-Should you see this showing as 6+, the first thing I would suggest is refreshing your wallet.
-This could be as simple as resetting your app.
+Should you see this showing as 6+ in the explorer but your wallet app doesn’t reflect the new balance, the first thing I would suggest is refreshing your wallet.
+This is usually as simple as resyncing your app.
 If you’re using a Ledger Nano S, we have an additional guide here.